OISF/suricata/doc/userguide/lua/lua-usage.rst

 Lua detection
 -------------

 Lua script can be used as a filter condition in signatures.
-See :ref:`lua-scripting` for more information.
+See :ref:`lua-detection` for more information.